 Like the other best national parks to visit in November on our list, Arches National Park in Utah offers fewer crowds and none of the scorching heat of summer.

+The visitors center is open, and there is winter camping at Devil’s Garden Campground.
 Most trails are open too.
-Rangers advise bringing along trekking poles and waterproof boots, and getting the latest snow reports at the visitors center before heading out.
+Rangers advise bringing trekking poles and waterproof boots and getting the latest snow reports at the visitors center before heading out.

-The best part of visiting Arches this time of year, though, is not having to wait in line to get your photos of the iconic rock formations.
+Arches National Park weather in November doesn’t usually include large amounts of snow at one time.
+The best part of visiting Arches this time of year is not having to wait in line to get your photos of the iconic rock formations.

 You can take as many as you like because you may be the only photographer there.
 Take this guided tour to find the best vistas.

 Similar to Yosemite National Park weather in November, Colorado’s Rocky Mountain National Park conditions can range from chilly to arctic.